artulloss/Hotbar/README.md

 However there is a conflict between the two 399:0:1's in the second world

+I recommend starting at meta 1 for most items, as that way the same item but not in the hotbar won't trigger the items command

 Here is an example (The other parts are gone to save space)
 ```
 SecondWorld: